Marko19907/OLEDShift/README.md

 ### GitHub Actions

-The program is built automatically on every push to the `main` branch and the executables are uploaded as artifacts.
+The program is built automatically on every push and the executables are uploaded as artifacts, these builds are not guaranteed to be stable, and you might need to be logged in to GitHub to download them. <br>
 One can also fork the repository and run the workflow manually to build the program, no installation necessary.

 ### Building from source locally